xrnm/rails-elastic-beanstalk/README.md

 4. Add a policy to your new IAM role to read the bucket you just created.
 You can use the AWS UI or the below JSON policy.
 If using the policy JSON Be sure to replace `<bucket>` with your S3 bucket's name
 5. Ensure your RDS instance is accessible
-6. (Optional) Add a DNS rule to give your site a nice domain name

 Policy JSON:
 ```